slateci/slate-catalog/incubator/login-node/login-node/README.md

 NAME                               TYPE      CLUSTER-IP      EXTERNAL-IP  PORT(S)       AGE dining-ragdoll-login-node-service  NodePort  10.109.171.119  <none>       22:32125/TCP  1s

-Check that the deployment has been been created, and the pod is running by using kubectl describe deployment deployment_name, and kubectl describe pod [pod_name].
+Check that the deployment has been been created, and the pod is running by using kubectl describe deployment [deployment_name], and kubectl describe pod [pod_name].

 # Adding users